Dale Earnhardt Sr. ‘Would Mess With’ Mark Martin Until He Finally Stood Up for Himself: ‘I Was Going to Be a Man’

 Dale Earnhardt Sr. made quite the impact on Mark Martin

-Even though his career came to an untimely end, Dale Earnhardt Sr. made quite the impact on NASCAR.
+Even though his career came to an untimely end, Dale Earnhardt Sr. made quite an impact on NASCAR.
 He also gave Mark Martin some additional, more personal memories.

 After Earnhardt wrecked him during practice, however, Martin decided that he had to stand up for himself.